 DIY: How to Make an iPad Mockup, 100% Scale Model

 Want to pull a Steve Colbert?
-Want to get your hand on the new Apple iPad tablet?
+Want to get your hands on the new Apple iPad tablet?
 Don’t want to wait 2 months?
-Apple’s new iPad tablet computer is not yet available at Apple Store yet, but here’s how you can get one: instructions on how to make a DIY iPad mockup, at 100% scale.
+Apple’s new iPad tablet computer is not available at Apple Store yet, but here’s how you can get one: instructions on how to make a DIY iPad mockup, at 100% scale.

 UPDATE, new Feb 7 Version here: